Minister releases Health Complaints Commissioner’s Inquiry into Assisted Reproductive Treatment Practices Report

 In her final ART Report, Commissioner Cusack makes recommendations regarding ART service provision in Victoria, including several recommendations relating specifically to ART providers’ communication and counselling services, adjuvant treatments and complaint handling.
 These recommendations are in addition to, and complement, those previously made in the Gorton Review.

 Ms Cusack also expressed her appreciation for the time taken by ART providers in making submissions and for their attendance at consultation forums, thereby helping to improve ART services in Victoria.

 “When this inquiry began, there were concerns about ‘unscrupulous providers’ of ART services, preying on Victorians desperate to have children,’’ she said.

 However, following the inquiry and completion of the report, the Commissioner said she was “satisfied that those ART providers and fertility specialists who made submissions to this inquiry and who attended the provider consultation forums are committed to achieving successful outcomes for their patients.”

 “What is clear however is that, despite the best intentions of providers, there is significant room for improvement and consumers want a more patient-centred approach,” she said.

 Ms Cusack said she was “extremely grateful to the Victorian community, and to all those who provided submissions and who participated in consultation forums.”

 “In many cases, speaking openly was a highly emotional and stressful experience for those people who had experienced ART services, including their families, and I especially thank them for having the courage to share their stories,” she said.

 The Commissioner also paid tribute to “the meticulous and tireless efforts of her team who worked on the inquiry, facilitated consultations and assisted with the report’s compilation.”

-To view the report, see Inquiry into Assisted Reproductive Treatment Practices in Victoria Report, or visit: hcc.vic.gov.au/resources
+To view the report, download Inquiry into Assisted Reproductive Treatment Practices in Victoria Report below, or visit: hcc.vic.gov.au/resource